arbitrarily/Fresh-Install/README.md

 The following is a guide I wrote to guide one through a fresh installation on a new machine.
 Enjoy!

+Quote time:

 > “To be in hell is to drift; to be in heaven is to steer.”
 ― George Bernard Shaw

 ### Version
-1.1.6
+1.2.1

 ### App Store Applications
 * Airmail
 * CloudApp
-* ReadKit
 * Xcode
+* Tweetbot

 ### Third Party Applications
-I install my broswers and OnePassword normally so they link properly.
+I install my browers and OnePassword normally so they link properly.
 * Adobe Illustrator
 * Adobe Photoshop
 * Balsamiq Mockups
 * Bowtie
-* Disk Inventory X
-* Flow
+* Feeds
-* Google Chrome
+* Google Chrome Canary
-* Hands Off!
-* Mozilla Firefox
-* OnePassword

 ### Homebrew Cask Applications
+* Arduino
-* Adium
+* Airserver
 * Alfred
+* AppCleaner
 * Bartender
 * BetterTouchTool
 * Bartender
+* CleanMyMac
+* Cyberduck
 * Dropbox
+* Firefox
 * Google Chrome
+* Grand Perspective
+* Hands Off!
+* Helium
 * iTerm2
 * ImageOptim
+* Kaleidoscope
 * Mou
 * OnePassword
-* Sequel Pro
+* Querious
-* SourceTree
+* Slack
 * Sublime Text
 * The Unarchiver
-* Vagrant
-* Virtualbox
+* Tower
 * VLC
+* Vox

 ### .vimrc
 https://github.com/arbitrarily/vimrc